Back

 Play a lively game of balloon tennis with simple paddles.
 This game promotes active play, coordination, and healthy turn-taking.
 It’s a flexible and inclusive group activity that works well for kids with autism.

-Encourage your child to see the potential in everyday items by crafting with recyclables, such as tubes, cardboard boxes, and containers.
-This is one of the best activities for kids with autism who enjoy hands-on projects because cardboard creations can range from simple structures to massive forts — a practical and fun lesson in sustainability.
+This is one of the best activities for kids with autism who enjoy hands-on projects because cardboard creations can range from simple structures to massive forts.
+A practical and fun lesson in sustainability.

 12. Bubble Wrap Path

-On your next walk, collect natural treasures like twigs, leaves, and flowers for a collage.
-This peaceful activity encourages your child to connect with the natural world and allows for artistic expression.
+On your next walk, gather twigs, leaves, and flowers to create beautiful, nature-inspired collages.
+This peaceful activity encourages children to connect with the natural world and allows for artistic expression.

 Making collages can be a serene solo task during a quiet afternoon or a shared group activity, ideal for fostering teamwork and appreciation for nature’s beauty.